galatolofederico/text-generation-api/README.md

 You can specify which device to use with `device` and which backend to use with `backend: pytorch` or `backend: tensorflow`

-To run the inference server run
+To run the inference server run:

 ```
 text-generation-api ./path/to/config1.yaml ./path/to/config2.yaml